carbon-language/carbon-lang/CODE_OF_CONDUCT.md

     lack thereof, and mental and physical ability.

--   **Be friendly and patient.** We want to encourage people to participate in our community by keeping its atmosphere friendly and positive.
+-   **Be friendly and patient.** We want to encourage people to participate in our community in a constructive manner, so we can keep a friendly atmosphere.
 This is especially important because many of our communication tools on the Internet are low-fidelity and make it difficult to understand each other.
 Be patient, assume good intent, and stay supportive so that we can learn how to